NotePlan/plugins/dwertheimer.TaskAutomations/readme.md

 # Task Automations plugin

+## /tt - Tasks to Top
+This command brings all the tasks inside of the currently open note to the top of the note.
+You can choose whether you want headings (e.g. "Open Tasks", "Sheduled Tasks" etc.) or whether you want just the sorted tasks brought to the top.
+Note: brings only task lines (not indented underneath)

 ## /mat - Mark All Tasks (as completed or open)
 This plugin will give you a choice of whether to mark all open tasks as completed or all completed tasks as open.